jakob-bagterp/timer-for-python/docs/reference/benchmark-timer.md

 ---
-title: Documentation for Benchmark Timer and Function Decorator
+title: Documentation for Benchmark Function Decorator
 description: Learn how to use the benchmark timer and function decorator to measure the execution time of Python functions.
 Includes code examples for beginners and advanced users.
 tags:
     - Documentation